Overview of Gunman Zinc / Silver Project

 Video on Cypress Gunman Zinc-Silver Project, Nevada

 Less than 20 miles east of the White Pine District is the Robinson District and the Ruth Pit (at one time, the largest copper producer in the world).
 Ten miles east of the Gunman Prospect is the Bald Mountain Gold Mine.
 The town of Carlin and the world-class mines of the Carlin Trend are located 60 miles to the north-northwest.
 The Cortez Gold Mine is approximately 50 miles west-northwest.

-Twenty-four reverse circulation (RC) drill holes were completed at the Gunman zinc-silver-copper project in eastern White Pine County, Nevada.
+Twenty-four reverse circulation (RC) drill holes were completed at the Gunman Project in eastern White Pine County, Nevada in 2014.
 The drilling programs totaled approx. 7,000 feet and was directed at the main RH Zone located in the central portion of the property.
 Infill and delineation drilling within the main RH Zone intersected long intervals of strong dolomitic alteration containing abundant gossanous iron oxide zones.
 Assays from five foot interval samples within the oxide zone and adjacent fractured dolomitized limestone show spectacular zinc and silver mineralization.

 The assays from the drilling within the RH Zone are summarized in tables 1, 2, and 3 below.

 Table 1: June 2014 Phase 1 Drill Results for main RH Zinc-Silver Zone

 Table 2: June 2014 Complete 5 Foot Interval Assays for a portion of Drill Hole GMRC-9